andrescolodrero/k8s-hardway/workernodes.md

 2. Kube-proxy: Manage iptables rules for the node and provide VNet
 3. Runtime: Download and run containers: docker, containerd, etc.

-# You can install the worker binaries like so.
+Install the worker binaries like so.
 Run these commands on both worker nodes:
 ```

 sudo apt-get -y install socat conntrack ipset